 Funds control is a term used in surety bonding and can also be called funds administration or just escrow.
 It usually involves a third party handling the contract proceeds to process payments for bonded contractor.
 The idea is very similar to a construction loan on the residential side.
 The process typically looks something like this:

 When necessary, funds control is specified by the surety bond company as a condition of approval.
 The funds control company or administrator is typically a different company than the surety bond company.
-The contractor has a normal General Indemnity Agreement with the bond company, and they will have to sign a separate agreement with the funds control company.
+The contractor has a normal General Indemnity Agreement with the surety bond company, and they will have to sign a separate agreement with the funds control company.
 This document outlines how the contractor will submit draw requests, along with when and how the funds will be paid.
 The obligee (who the bond runs to) will most likely have to sign a disbursement document as well.
 Most funds control companies will have a new bank account set up in the contractor’s name to handle payments.

 When Is It Used?